-Any self-employed business must pay a 15.3% self-employment tax (which is both the employee and employer portions of the Medicare and Social Security taxes).
-The amount is calculated with the 1040 estimated tax form.
+Any self-employed business must pay a 15.3% self-employment tax that is made up of both the employee and employer portions of the Medicare and Social Security taxes, and the amount is calculated with the 1040 estimated tax form.
 You must pay at least 90% of the taxes you owe for the quarter to avoid paying a penalty.